wfscheper/stentor/CONTRIBUTING.md

 Changelog entries should follow these rules:

-- Use [semantic newlines], just like other documentation.
+- Use [semantic newlines],
+  just like other documentation.
-- Wrap the names of things in backticks, `like this`.
+- Wrap the names of things in backticks,
+  `like this`.
-- Wrap arguments with asterisks: _these_ or _attributes_.
+- Wrap arguments with asterisks:
+  *these* or *attributes*.
 - Names of functions or other callables should be followed by parentheses, `my_cool_function()`.
-- Use the active voice and either present tense or simple past tense.
+- Use the active voice
+  and either present tense
+  or simple past tense.

   - Added `my_cool_function()` to do cool things.
-  - Creating `Foo` objects with the _many_ argument no longer raises a `RuntimeError`.
+  - Creating `Foo` objects
+    with the *many* argument
+    no longer raises a `RuntimeError`.

 - For the rare change that addresses multiple pull requests, create multiple fragments with the same contents.

-To see what `stentor` will add to the `CHANGELOG.md`, run `./magew changelog`.
+To see what `stentor` will add to the `CHANGELOG.md`, run `make changelog`.

 ## Development